-In a mastering project, you can specify the tokenizer or similarity function to use for attributes in the unified schema and for attributes in the blocking model.
-In a categorization project, you can specify the tokenizer to use for attributes in the unified schema.
+In a mastering project, you can specify the tokenizer or similarity function to use for each attribute in the unified schema and, separately, for attributes in the blocking model.
+In a categorization project, you can specify the tokenizer to use for each attribute in the unified schema.

-To accommodate different types of string values, Tamr provides a set of tokenizers.
+To accommodate different types of string values, Tamr Core provides a set of tokenizers.

-The Default tokenizer splits blocks of text into tokens on spaces and special characters (with the exception of underscores (_), and then lowercases the results.
+The Default tokenizer splits blocks of text into tokens on spaces and special characters (with the exception of underscore (_) characters), removes the special characters, and then lowercases the results.